mindspore-ai/docs/docs/vllm_mindspore/docs/source_en/getting_started/tutorials/qwen3_vl_8b_singleNPU/qwen3_vl_8b_singleNPU.md

   bash build_image.sh -a 310p
   ```

-After a successful build, user will get the following output:
+After a successful build, users will get the following output:

 ```text
 Successfully built e40bcbeae9fc
 Successfully tagged vllm_ms_20250726:latest
 ```

 Here, `e40bcbeae9fc` is the image ID, and `vllm_ms_20250726:latest` is the image name and tag.
-User can run the following command to confirm that the Docker image has been successfully created:
+Users can run the following command to confirm that the Docker image has been successfully created:

 ```bash
 docker images